Spiritual Life at Marian

 Marian High School strives to offer its students a place where they can live out their faith and experience spiritual growth both in and out of the classroom.
 Because Marian is a Catholic school, students are required to take four years of theology.
 Beyond the classroom, however, Marian students are actively involved in writing daily prayers, planning school liturgies, organizing outreach projects, completing community service hours, and participating in class retreats.

-Each school day begins with morning prayer, and students have the opportunity to pray the rosary together every Friday morning.
-During Lent, a reconciliation service is planned for students through their theology classes.
+Each school day begins with morning prayer.
+Students have the opportunity to participate in weekly Bible study groups.
+During Advent and Lent, a reconciliation service is planned for students through their theology classes.
+Confession is also available every week after Mass.